Helicopter Accidents

 Helicopter trips to and from offshore sites can be dangerous when something goes wrong.
 This section answers key questions to help you understand your rights after an aviation-related injury.

-Call Our New Orleans Oil Rig Accident Lawyers Today
+Call Our Offshore Helicopter Accident Lawyers Today

 Offshore helicopter accidents need fast investigation and lawyers who know what they’re doing.
 If you or someone you love was involved in a helicopter incident related to offshore work, contact Lambert Zainey.